Skip to content

 Resolve the root cause of the increased bounce rate

 • Mailbox providers can use a third-party blocklist to filter email.
 If you continue to send messages to a mailbox after your messages are blocked, then your bounce rate can increase.
 You can contact the mailbox provider or blocklist provider to get information on why your messages are blocked.
-After you're removed from a blocklist, you must address the issues and change your sending habits accordingly.
+After you're removed from a blocklist, you must address the issues and change your sending habits.
 Be sure to review the policies for removing Amazon SES IP addresses from blocklists.

 Review the design of your sending application